10 of the Best Wineries in Walla Walla (Photos, Map, & More!)

 • If you’re bringing your own car, it can be helpful to have a cooler to store snacks, water, and bottles of purchased wine.
 (If you visit during the summer, it can get very hot in Walla Walla.)

 We spent a romantic weekend in Walla Walla and enjoyed exploring many of the wineries.
 Even though we visited 10 or so wineries, we barely scratched the surface of what Walla Walla has to offer.
 We can’t wait to go back to Walla Walla to re-visit some of our favorite wineries listed here, as well as to visit some new ones.
-You definitely don’t need to be a wine expert to enjoy a trip to Walla Walla!
+We hope this guide helps you plan your own trip!

 Pinterest for Best Wineries in Walla Walla